radeusgd/GADT-thesis/notes/source-calculus-differences.md

 That is the case for example for the `fix` operator and for the $\Lambda$.
 I have not yet analysed this very deeply, I think it may be a similar concept to pDOT only allowing stable paths in some places.

 The formalization currently only has one class of variables which are conservatively treated as not-values (so that the `fix` can be safely used).
 I argue that this does not reduce language's expressivity.
-It does disallow some expressions, for example: $\lambda x: T. \Lambda A. x$ (which has type $T \to \forall_A.
-T$) is invalid now.
-But it can easily be fixed by for example introducing abstractions over unit, like: $\lambda x: T. \Lambda A. \lambda u: 1. x$, typing to $T \to \forall_A 1 \to T$, which is a different type, but functionally they are mostly equivalent.
+It does disallow some expressions, for example: $\lambda x: T. \Lambda A. x$ (which has type $T \to (\forall_A.
+T)$) is invalid now.
+But it can easily be fixed by for example introducing abstractions over unit, like: $\lambda x: T. \Lambda A. \lambda u: 1. x$, typing to $T \to (\forall_A 1 \to T)$, which is a different type, but functionally they are mostly equivalent.
 They only slightly differ in how they are evaluated, but given the call-by-value semantics of lambdas, this example shouldn't even be affected by this (but others may).

 > TODO this argument should be more carefully written and analysed, because of its importance on the rest of the work